Here’s What You Should Do After a Data Breach

 Quick Answer

-If you’re notified that your personal information was exposed in a data breach, act immediately to change your passwords, add a security alert to your credit reports and consider placing a security freeze on your credit reports.
+If you’re notified that your personal information was exposed in a data breach, act immediately to change your passwords, add a fraud alert to your credit reports and consider placing a security freeze on your credit reports.

 2. Secure Your Accounts

 Starting with any accounts specified in the breach notification, update the passwords and PINs you use to log in to your bank and credit card accounts.
-Accounts affected directly in a breach are obviously at greatest risk, but access to any of your personal information heightens the risk that your other accounts could be compromised.
+Accounts affected directly in a breach are at greatest risk, but access to any of your personal information heightens the risk that your other accounts could also be compromised.

-3. Initiate a Fraud Alert
+4. Initiate a Fraud Alert

 When you add a fraud alert to your Experian credit report (or to your report at either of the other two national credit bureaus, TransUnion or Equifax), the alert is automatically applied to your credit reports at all three bureaus.